 Exploring Ireland’s Eye is an adventure in itself.
 We wander around aimlessly with no headsets and no interpretive tapes to distract us.
 Except for the remains of a tower and an 8th-century church, there is no sign of human habitation.
 Only puffins, falcons, gulls, cormorants, gannets, and other birds are left to contemplate the beauty of the UNESCO-designated biosphere that is Dublin Bay.

-We climb down gingerly from the steep, rocky shoreline back to the boat.
+When we’re finished exploring, we climb down gingerly from the steep, rocky shoreline back to the boat.
 Greg and Michael take us back to Howth Harbour in about 15 minutes.

 Sadly, this is not a weekend, so we break up into little groups and console ourselves with lunch at some of Howth’s excellent fish restaurants.
 I choose the elegant Aqua Restaurant.
 I can’t decide which I like more—the flavourful seafood chowder, chock-full of organic salmon, cod, and smoked haddock, or the spectacular view across the Bay.
 I feel as if I am on a luxury cruise liner.